-On Tuesday, I took a trip to the North Georgia premium outlets with my Aunts and cousin.
-Honestly, my intention was to only go to have girl time with the out of towners.
-I did not plan to spend much if any money and I certainly wasn’t thinking about the goodies I would walk away with.
+On Tuesday, I took a trip to the North Georgia premium outlets with visiting family from out of time.
+My intention was to enjoy girl time with my cousin and Aunts and not to blow my budget.
+Maybe a shirt or two, at most.
+Certainly, I didn’t anticipate the goodies I would walk away with.
 Good thing, I knew a few ways to save even more when outlet shopping.
 Here are some of my tricks.

 Bringing cash reduces my chances of overspending.
 Unlike a card, you can physically see your cash stack dwindle down with every purchase you make.
-I have found that when people make purchases with cash, they take longer to ponder the value of what they are buying as opposed to mindless shopping.
+When people make purchases with cash, they take longer to ponder the value of what they are buying as opposed to mindless shopping.

 Use your time wisely

 While shopping, one of my aunts pulled out a map of the outlet and highlighted all of the stores she was interested in visiting.
 The outlet was set up in color-coded zones and paralleled the map provided at customer service.
 She then wrote down each color section that had stores that we were planning on visiting and then wrote down how many stores were in each color zone.
 The whole process took about two minutes but it saved so much time in the end.
 I find that people are extremely excited when they get to the outlets and quickly become overwhelmed and exhausted.
 This way, you can ensure that you hit the stores you absolutely love and you don’t waste your time randomly looking in other places.

 Only buy what you love